stuartpittaway/Super8FilmScanner/README.md

 ![Mainboard](Sample_Images/mainboard.jpg)

 Plug in the stepper drivers into the mainboards Y and Z axis, then plug in the stepper motors in these axis.
+You should add the heatsink to the Y axis stepper driver, as it's the one used the most.

 Slot the Raspberry Pi HQ cameras ribbon cable into the Raspberry Pi and lock it in place.